Prosaic08/csc-1037-addition/README.txt

 src/Makefile - contains a target "build" which should build any
                executables (for languages like C or Java).

-./Makefile   - contains a target "test" which "tests" the various
+Makefile     - contains a target "test" which "tests" the various
                implementations.
 Poor man's tests, but you should be able to work out what's going on.